Sabayon (restaurant)

 Sabayon is a Michelin-starred restaurant in Montreal, Quebec, Canada.

 Recognition

 In 2025, the restaurant received a Michelin star in Quebec's inaugural Michelin Guide.
 In particular, Michelin praised the skills of chef Patrice Demers, whose previous experience working in a pâtisserie being now used in the cooking of the restaurant.
 Michelin also highlighted the restaurant's focus on fruits and vegetables in its cooking, with very little meat integrated into the dishes.

 Sabayon topped Air Canada's annual list of 10 best new restaurants in Canada in 2024.

+The restaurant placed on North America's 50 Best Restaurants list in 2026, ranking #34.

 Canada's 100 Best Restaurants Ranking

 The restaurant has appeared on Canada's 100 Best Restaurants ranking annually since debuting on the list in 2024.
-Sabayon is placed #48 as of the latest ranking in the 2025 edition.
+Sabayon is placed #44 as of the latest ranking in the 2026 edition.